-- Some maintenance items need more frequent service if you are riding in unusually wet, dusty, sandy or muddy areas, or at full-throttle. - Hydraulic brake service - Regularly check and, if necessary, correct the brake fluid level. - Every two years replace the internal components of the brake master cylinder and calipers, and change the brake fluid. - Replace the brake hoses every four years and if cracked or damaged.
+• Some maintenance items need more frequent service if you are riding in unusually wet, dusty, sandy or muddy areas, or at full-throttle.

+- Hydraulic brake service - Regularly check and, if necessary, correct the brake fluid level. - Every two years replace the internal components of the brake master cylinder and calipers, and change the brake fluid. - Replace the brake hoses every four years and if cracked or damaged.

-Removing and installing the panel
+Removing and installing panels

-The panel shown needs to be removed to perform some of the maintenance jobs described in this chapter.
-Refer to this section each time the panel needs to be removed and installed.
+The panels shown need to be removed to perform some of the maintenance jobs described in this chapter.
+Refer to this section each time a panel needs to be removed and installed.